cko780/Stats-220-Test-repo/README.md

 # stats220
 A repo for all my work
-pls no steal \n
+pls no steal
 I like this site https://youtu.be/lpiB2wMc49g

 # Un-ordered lists